browserengineering/book/book/scheduling.md

 Originally, threads were a mechanism for improving *responsiveness* via pre-emptive multitasking, not *throughput* (frames per second).
-Nowadays, even phones have several cores plus a highly parallel GPU, and threads are much more powerful.
+Nowadays, though, even phones have several cores plus a highly parallel GPU, and threads are much more powerful.
 It's therefore useful to distinguish between conceptual events; event queues and dependencies between them; and their implementation on a computer architecture.